How can we help?

 - Host Surrogacy

-You may have already found a surrogate and agreed a straight surrogacy arrangement with them.
+Some male couples may have already found a surrogate and agreed a straight surrogacy arrangement with them.
 This is when the surrogate’s eggs are used and the intended parent provides a sperm sample to fertilise the eggs through insemination (IUI) or IVF.

-Alternatively, and more commonly, a host surrogacy arrangement requires the intended parent to provide an embryo created through IVF using donor eggs, which is then transferred back to the surrogate mother for a pregnancy to hopefully develop and the surrogate to care for the pregnancy until the baby arrives.
+Alternatively, and more commonly, a host surrogacy arrangement requires the intended parents to provide an embryo created through IVF using donor eggs, which is then transferred back to the surrogate mother for a pregnancy to hopefully develop and the surrogate to care for the pregnancy until the baby arrives.